-In producing this report the ESC Committee has adopted a wide scope for culture in Jersey [1] congruent with the proposals of the U.K. Department for Culture, Media and Sport (DCMS).
+In view of the above, for the purposes of this report, the ESC Committee has adopted a wide scope for culture in Jersey,^[4] congruent with the proposals of the U.K. Department for Culture, Media and Sport (DCMS).
 As such, cultural activities include the arts, the use and development of libraries and museums, heritage, archaeology, archives, architecture, crafts, the creative industries, entertainments, festivals and reading.
 It also overlaps with many other areas of activity such as sports, tourism, gardening and horticulture, and other activities such as countryside and water based recreation and it links with sectors such as urban regeneration.